MaskedSyntax/queriously/README.md

 ---

+## Important Note

+The resources/application.properties file is added for reference purposes, and for security reasons, the database username and password are kept empty.
+To use the project, please add your own database username and password in this file.
+Alternatively, create your own application.properties file.

+---

 ## Let’s Chat!

 Have suggestions or spot something that could be better?
 Feel free to open an issue or drop a pull request.